foo-dogsquared/automate-md/README.md

     # To easily create a post that is meant for today, just leave out the second parameter
     ./automate-md "BATMAN"
 ```

+If the post creation is successful, you should get an `.md` file with the following format:
+> [PUBLISH DATE]-[SLUGIZED TITLE]

+In the examples above, you should get some markdown files with the following file names (assuming I've
+run the program on 30 Aug, 2018):
+- `2018-09-04-sample-title.md`
+- `2018-08-28-the-dogs-are-in-the-rye.md`
+- `2018-08-30-batman`

+The markdown files will be populated with a YAML frontmatter that is mostly made for Jekyll (IDK for
+other SSGs, though), so the usability is pretty limited.